watsonyanghx/CNN_LSTM_CTC_Tensorflow/README.md

 The image is first processed by a CNN to extract features, then these features is feed into a LSTM.

-The CNN is just 'Convolution + Convolution + Max pooling' for simplicity, and the LSTM is a 2 layer stacked LSTM, you can try out Bidirectional LSTM.
+The CNN is just `Convolution + Convolution + Max pooling` for simplicity, and the LSTM is a 2 layers stacked LSTM, you can try out Bidirectional LSTM.

 You can play with the network architecture and see what will happen.
 Have a look at [CNN part](https://github.com/watsonyanghx/CNN_LSTM_CTC_Tensorflow/blob/master/cnn_lstm_otc_ocr.py#L32) and [LSTM part](https://github.com/watsonyanghx/CNN_LSTM_CTC_Tensorflow/blob/master/cnn_lstm_otc_ocr.py#L57).